 If budget is of no concern then a whole new world of thermal monocular gear becomes available.
 By far the most reputable and professional-grade device currently on-sale to non-military persons is the Pulsar Helion XP Thermal Monocular.

-- Lightning fast 50Hz refresh rate
+- Lightning fast 50Hz refresh RATE, Integrated accelerometer and Stadia metric rangefinder

 Used by police, SWAT, and rescue teams across America the Pulsar Helion takes field-tested tech and incorporates all the features you could want including 8gb of internal memory, IPX7 waterproofing, frost-resistant AMOLED display and safe operating temperature range of -13 up to 122 degrees fahrenheit.